How to configure AVIF fallbacks for Safari 14

 Metric Expected Delta Implementation Note

-Cache Efficiency +15% edge hit rate with correct Vary: Accept Prevents cache fragmentation across browser versions
+Cache Efficiency +15% edge hit rate with correct Vary: Accept Prevents cache collision across browser versions

-Safari 14 Fallback Latency < 50ms additional TTFB WebKit’s optimized WebP decoder minimizes decode overhead
+Safari 14 Fallback Latency <50ms additional TTFB WebKit’s WebP decoder initializes quickly

 Failure Recovery Paths

-• Fix: Verify types block in Nginx/Apache config.
-Ensure image/webp is explicitly declared.
+• Fix: Verify the types block in Nginx/Apache config includes image/webp webp;.
 Test with curl -H 'Accept: image/webp'.

-• Root Cause: Missing Vary: Accept header causing cache collision
+• Root cause: Missing Vary: Accept causing cache collision.

 • Fix: Purge CDN cache.
-Add add_header Vary Accept; to server block.
-Verify edge cache keys include Accept header.
+Add add_header Vary Accept; to the server block.
+Verify edge cache keys include the Accept header.

-• Root Cause: Fallback JPEG lacks fetchpriority="high" or <picture> blocks main thread parsing
+• Root cause: Fallback JPEG lacks fetchpriority="high" or the <picture> block stalls parsing.

-• Fix: Add fetchpriority="high" to <img>.
-Preload critical AVIF/WebP via <link rel="preload" as="image" type="image/avif"> with media query targeting modern browsers.
+• Fix: Add fetchpriority="high" to the <img> tag.
+Preload the critical AVIF via <link rel="preload" as="image" type="image/avif" href="/img/hero.avif"> targeting modern browsers with a media or JS check.